Iran’s Elnaz Rekabi, who competed without hijab, in Tehran

-DUBAI, United Arab Emirates (AP) — Iranian competitive climber Elnaz Rekabi received a hero’s welcome on her return to Tehran early Wednesday, after competing in South Korea without wearing a mandatory headscarf required of female athletes from the Islamic Republic.
+DUBAI, United Arab Emirates (AP) — Iranian climber Elnaz Rekabi returned to Tehran early Wednesday after competing in South Korea without wearing a headscarf, an act widely seen as support for anti-government demonstrators amid weeks of protests over the Islamic Republic’s mandatory hijab.

+After landing, Rekabi gave a careful, emotionless interview to Iran’s hard-line state television, saying that going without a hijab had been an “unintentional” act on her part.
+However, hundreds gathered outside Imam Khomeini International Airport — including women not wearing the hijab — and cheered for “Elnaz the Champion,” casting Rekabi as an inspiration for their continued protests.

+The future Rekabi faces after returning home remains unclear.
+Supporters and Farsi-language media outside of Iran have worried about Rekabi’s safety after her return, especially as activists say the demonstrations have seen security forces arrest thousands so far.

-Rekabi’s decision not to wear the hijab while competing Sunday comes as protests sparked by the Sept.
-16 death in custody of a 22-year-old woman have entered a fifth week.
-Mahsa Amini was detained by the country’s morality police over her clothing — and her death has seen women removing their mandatory hijabs in public.
+The differing reception for Rekabi shows the growing fissures in Iranian society as nationwide protests sparked by the Sept.
+16 death of a 22-year-old woman are in their fifth week.
+Mahsa Amini was detained by the country’s morality police over her clothing — and her death has prompted women to remove their hijabs in public.

-The demonstrations, drawing school-age children, oil workers and others to the street in more than 100 cities, represent the most-serious challenge to Iran’s theocracy since the mass protests surrounding its disputed 2009 presidential election.
+The demonstrations, drawing school-age children, oil workers and others to the streets in over 100 cities, represent the most-serious challenge to Iran’s theocracy since the mass protests surrounding its disputed 2009 presidential election.

-Supporters and Farsi-language media outside of Iran have worried about Rekabi’s safety after she choose to compete without the hijab.
+That Rekabi, 33, competed without her hijab in Seoul during the finals of the International Federation of Sport Climbing’s Asia Championship prompted her immediate embrace by those supporting the demonstrations that increasingly include calls for the overthrow of the country’s theocracy.

+But sports in Iran, from soccer leagues to Rekabi’s competitive climbing, broadly operate under a series of semi-governmental organizations.
+Women athletes competing at home or abroad, whether playing volleyball or running track, are expected to keep their hair covered as a sign of piety.
+Iran, as well as Taliban-controlled Afghanistan, make such head coverings mandatory for women.

+That made Rekabi’s public appearance on Sunday without one a lightning-rod moment.
+On landing at Imam Khomeini International Airport early Wednesday, she wore a black baseball cap and a black hoodie covering her hair.
+A man handed her flowers.

-An Instagram post Tuesday on an account attributed to Rekabi described her not wearing a hijab as “unintentional,” though it wasn’t immediately clear whether she wrote the post or what condition she was in at the time.
-The Iranian government routinely pressures activists at home and abroad, often airing what rights group describe as coerced confessions on state television.
+At first, Rekabi repeated an explanation posted earlier to an Instagram account in her name, saying her not wearing the hijab was “unintentional.”
+The Iranian government routinely pressures activists at home and abroad, often airing what rights group describe as coerced confessions on state television — the same cameras she addressed on her arrival back home.

-Video shared online showed large crowds gathered early Wednesday at Imam Khomeini International Airport outside of Tehran, the sanctioned nation’s main gateway out of the country.
-The videos, corresponding to known features of the airport, showed crowds chanting the 33-year-old Rekabi’s name and calling her a hero.

-She walked into one of the airport’s terminals, filmed by state television cameras and wearing a black baseball cap and a black hoodie covering her hair.
-She received flowers from an onlooker, and then repeated what had been posted on Instagram that not wearing the hijab was “unintentional” and her travel had been as previously planned.

-Rekabi described being in a women’s only waiting area prior to her climb.
+Rekabi said she was in a women-only waiting area prior to her climb.

 “Because I was busy putting on my shoes and my gear, it caused me to forget to put on my hijab and then I went to compete,” she said.

-BBC Persian also said she initially had been scheduled to return Wednesday, but her flight apparently had been moved up unexpectedly.

-IranWire, another website focusing on the country founded by Iranian-Canadian journalist Maziar Bahari who once was detained by Iran, alleged that Rekabi would be immediately transferred to Tehran’s notorious Evin Prison after arriving in the country.
-Evin Prison was the site of a massive fire this past weekend that killed at least eight prisoners.
+IranWire, another website focusing on the country founded by Iranian-Canadian journalist Maziar Bahari who once was detained by Iran, suggested that Rekabi could immediately be taken to Tehran’s notorious Evin Prison, where dissidents are held.
+A massive fire there over the weekend killed at least eight prisoners.

+Later on Wednesday, the International Olympic Committee said it held a joint meeting with the International Federation of Sport Climbing and Iranian officials.
+The IOC said it received “clear assurances that Ms Rekabi will not suffer any consequences and will continue to train and compete.”
+However, other athletes have faced harassment amid the demonstrations.

+The IOC described Rekabi as being with her family and said she joined a call with officials.

-In a tweet, the Iranian Embassy in Seoul denied “all the fake, false news and disinformation” regarding Rekabi’s departure.
+The Iranian Embassy in Seoul had denied “all the fake, false news and disinformation” regarding Rekabi’s departure.
 But instead of posting a photo of her from the Seoul competition, it posted an image of her wearing a headscarf at a previous competition in Moscow, where she took a bronze medal.

-Rekabi didn’t put on a hijab during Sunday’s final at the International Federation of Sport Climbing’s Asia Championship.

-Federation officials said Rekabi wore a hijab during her initial appearances at the one-week climbing event.
+Rekabi wore a hijab during her initial appearances at the one-week climbing event in Seoul.
 She wore just a black headband when competing Sunday, her dark hair pulled back in a ponytail; she had a white jersey with Iran’s flag as a logo on it.

 Footage of the competition showed Rekabi relaxed as she approached the climbing and after she competed.